Dustin Hoffman: 1967–1969: The Graduate and breakthrough

-Also in 1969, Hoffman co-starred with Mia Farrow in the Peter Yates's romantic drama film John and Mary.
+Also in 1969, Hoffman co-starred with Mia Farrow in Peter Yates's romantic drama film John and Mary.
 He received a 1970 British Academy Film Award for Best Actor for his performance in the film, although the film received mixed reviews.
 He was also nominated for a Golden Globe Award for Best Actor in a Musical or Comedy Motion Picture The film was made soon after the success of Farrow's performance in Roman Polanski's Rosemary's Baby (1968), and Hoffman's performance in The Graduate, which prompted their being hailed on the cover of the February 27, 1969, Time magazine as stars of their generation.

 1970–1979: Film stardom and acclaim

 This was followed by his role in Little Big Man (1970), where Jack Crabb, his character, ages from teenager to a 121-year-old man.
 The film was widely praised by critics, but was overlooked for an award except for a supporting nomination for Chief Dan George.
 Hoffman continued to appear in major films over the next few years.
 Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?
 (1971), Straw Dogs (also 1971), and Papillon (1973).
 He returned to Broadway in 1974, directing All Over Town.
 Hoffman next starred in Lenny (1974), for which he was again nominated for Best Actor.
 Lenny was based on the life of stand-up comedian Lenny Bruce, who died at the age of 40, and was known for his open, free-style and critical form of comedy which integrated politics, religion, sex, and vulgarity.
 Expectations were high that Hoffman would win an Oscar for his portrayal, especially after his similar role in Midnight Cowboy.
 Film critic Katharine Lowry speculates that director Bob Fosse "never gave him a chance" to go far enough into developing the character.
 "We never understand what, besides the drugs he injected, made him tick like a time bomb", she says.